Hôtel de Besenval: The Baron de Besenval's Salon de compagnie – reimagined after 230 years

-The Baron de Besenval Garniture at Christie's during the exhibition in 2025, previously sold by Christie's in 2021 for GBP 1,620,000.
+The Baron de Besenval Garniture at Christie's in Paris during the sales exhibition in 2025.
+The garniture was previously sold by Christie's in London in 2021 for GBP 1,620,000.

-From 31 October to 18 November 2025, 230 years after the sale of the Besenval Collection on 10 August 1795, conducted by Alexandre Joseph Paillet, Paul Gallois, Head of European Furniture at Christie's, recreated the Baron de Besenval's Salon de compagnie in the premises of the auction house in Paris, at 9 Avenue Matignon, entitled: "Les Passions du Baron de Besenval – A salon reimagined", as part of a sales exhibition featuring some original works of art and furniture from the collection of the Baron de Besenval, amongst others the Baron de Besenval Garniture, the six-piece Chinese celadon porcelain garniture (three pairs), formerly on the baron's mantelpiece at the Hôtel de Besenval, and the Baron de Besenval's bureau plat, which, according to Luc-Vincent Thiéry, was originally placed in the baron's bedroom, the Chambre du maître.
+From 31 October to 18 November 2025, 230 years after the sale of the Besenval Collection on 10 August 1795, conducted by Alexandre Joseph Paillet, Paul Gallois, Head of European Furniture at Christie's, recreated the Baron de Besenval's Salon de compagnie in the premises of the auction house in Paris, at 9 Avenue Matignon, entitled: "Les Passions du Baron de Besenval – A salon reimagined."
+The display was part of a sales exhibition featuring some original works of art and furniture from the collection of the Baron de Besenval, amongst others the Baron de Besenval Garniture, the six-piece Chinese celadon porcelain garniture (three pairs), formerly on the baron's mantelpiece at the Hôtel de Besenval, and the Baron de Besenval's bureau plat, which, according to Luc-Vincent Thiéry, was originally placed in the baron's bedroom, the Chambre du maître.
 Both lots were previously sold by Christie's in London in 2021.

+"This exhibition brings together magnificent 18th-century pieces reflecting the Baron de Besenval's taste for elegance, diplomacy and theatrical display."